 Here you get a glimpse of a kitchen table for student seating and another teacher table.
 For many years I have had ESOL teachers push in, or inclusion teachers, or even student teachers… all of whom needed their own work space.
 This works beautifully as we can both be teaching a small group of students.
 With the other teacher table completely across the room, our voices aren’t in competition.
 I have more of those same stools from Amazon at this table.
 They’re so light-weight and versatile.
 They’re all over my classroom!

-I use the black pocket charts by Scholastic to hold my math and science vocabulary cards when the focus walls are built during our lessons.
-I find this to be so much more convenient than trying to staple or pin word cards up!
-Here’s a link to the pocket charts on Amazon.
+On another note, one of the biggest #teacherhacks I’ve stumbled upon is using those black pocket charts on my classroom bulletin boards.
+I use them to hold my math and science vocabulary cards as the interactive focus walls are built during our lessons.
+Take my word, this is so much more convenient than trying to staple or pin word cards up!

 Back to the front of the room for this last seating option!
 These are the most highly sought after seats during any point of the day.
 These “rubber band chairs” came from a yard sale I happened upon one bright and sunny Saturday morning.
 They were only $5 each!
 Can you believe it?
 They’re so cool!

 All of these pictures are actually from the beginning of last school year.
 As the year went on, my class received more flex seating through another grant on Donors Choose.
-I’ll try to hunt up some pictures of the surf desks and bouncy balls and get them posted soon!
+I’ll try to hunt up some pictures of the surf desks and bouncy balls to add!

 While this isn’t the best picture in the world to showcase flex seating, it is a picture of one of our exercise “bouncy” balls.
 We had four of these to use at the long counter on one side of our classroom.
 You can’t see it, but in this picture the kids are gathered around during math flex groups playing a headband vocabulary game.